EU-Qatar graft scandal uncovered by year-long, pan-Europe probe, Belgium says | Law-Order

 The European Parliament on Tuesday voted to strip Kaili, a 44-year old Greek Socialist MEP, of her vice presidency role.
 Lawmakers have called her to quit the assembly altogether.
 "For us, this case is even more sensitive and important as it touches the heart of European democracy," a spokesperson for Belgium's federal public prosecutor's office, Eric Van Duyse, told Reuters on Tuesday.

-($1 = 0.9400 euros) (Additional reporting by Charlotte Van Campenhout, Angeliki Koutantou, Johnny Cotton, Benoit Van Overstraeten; Writing by Ingrid Melander; Editing by Jon Boyle, William Maclean)
+($1 = 0.9400 euros) (Additional reporting by Renee Maltezou, Angeliki Koutantou, Johnny Cotton, Benoit Van Overstraeten; Writing by Ingrid Melander; Editing by Jon Boyle, William Maclean)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)